 The material interpretation of myths are is one that attributes a God’s essence to corporeal/material natures that are attributed to them.
 It is important to note that to say these objects are sacred to the Gods, like various herbs and stones and animals, is fine; but to confuse these items with the Gods Themselves is a mistake.
 This is why the Material interpretation can never be the sole interpretation of a myth.

 Example: They call the earth Isis, moisture Osiris, heat Typhon, or again, water Kronos, the fruits of the earth Adonis, and wine Dionysus.

 Mixed types of myths are the types of myths often used to suit religious initiation, since every initiation aims us at uniting us with the world and the Gods.
 They touch all four prior levels.
 Mixed myths have to be interpreted in relation to the different levels of being.

-Example: They say that in a banquet of the Gods that Discord threw down a golden apple; the Goddesses contended for it, and were sent forth by Zeus to Paris to be judged.
-Paris saw Aphrodite as beautiful and gave her the apple.
-Here the banquet signifies the Hypercosmic powers of the 12 Gods; which is why they are all together.
+Example: They say that in a banquet of the Gods that Eris, the Goddess of Discord, threw down a golden apple; the Goddesses Hera, Athena, and Aphrodite contended for it, and were sent forth by Zeus to Paris to be judged.
+Paris saw Aphrodite as beautiful and gave Her the apple.
+Here the banquet signifies the Hypercosmic powers of the 12 Gods, which is why they are all together.
 The golden apple is the world, which, being formed out of opposites, is naturally said to be “thrown by Discord.”
 The different Gods bestow different gifts upon the world, and are thus said to “contend for the apple.”
-Paris, representing the soul which lives according to sense, does not seeing the other powers in the world but sees only beauty, and declares that the apple belongs to Aphrodite.
+Paris, representing the soul which lives according to sense, does not see the other powers in the world but sees only beauty, and declares that the apple belongs to Aphrodite.

 This myth can be interpreted to be Mixed because the myth says something on all four levels: